liamcripwell/disco_split/README.md

 pip install -e .
 ```

+## Download Dataset
+Datasets described in the paper are available to download from `data/dsplit_data.zip`.
+This contains all of `D_CCNews_C`, `D_CCNews_S`, `D_MUSS`, and `D_WikiSplit`.

 ## Building a Synthetic Dataset

+Alternatively, you can build your own version of the data.
 You should use [this repo](https://github.com/liamcripwell/news-please) to mine sentences with discourse connectives or sentence pairs with an adverbial from the [Common Crawl News Corpus](https://commoncrawl.org/2016/10/news-dataset-available/).
 Once you have some mined data, you can use tools in this package to compile samples for training/testing models.

 To build a dataset: